Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 	* **Path**: Required.
 The literal `candidates`.
 	* **Options**: None protocol-defined.
 	* **Replies**:
 		* `ACCEPT`, the body MUST contain a newline-separated list of location names that have been suggested.
+		* `REJECT TIME` if there is no election currently in progress.
 * If listing the metadata of a location:
 	* **Path**: Required.
 The name of a location.
 	* **Options**: None protocol-defined.